fidelity/seq2pat/readme.md

 Seq2Pat: Sequence-to-Pattern Generation Library
 ===============================================

-Seq2Pat is a research library for sequence-to-pattern generation to find sequential patterns that occur frequently in large sequence databases.
+Seq2Pat is a research library for sequence-to-pattern generation to discover sequential patterns that occur frequently in large sequence databases.
 The library supports constraint-based reasoning to specify
 desired properties over patterns.